Toggle Table of Content

 Are you a Veteran in crisis or concerned about one?

 VA S.A.V.E.
-Training will help you act with care and compassion if you encounter a Veteran who is in crisis or experiencing suicidal thoughts.
-The acronym S.A.V.E. helps you remember the important steps involved in suicide prevention.
+Training Brochure provides information that will help you act with care and compassion if you come across a Veteran who is in crisis or having thoughts of suicide.
+The acronym S.A.V.E. helps you remember the important steps involved in suicide prevention:

 There are behaviors that may be signs a Veteran needs support.
 Learn to recognize these warning signs: